 MEET THE TEAM

-Having led hundreds of remote treks, climbs, exploratory and research expeditions, rescues and emergency response missions around the world from Antarctica to Everest and the Arctic to the Outback, our leaders are passionate, professional and experts in their fields.
+Our team comprises the most experienced, skilled, versatile and personable leaders and guides you could hope for.
+We've led hundreds of remote treks, climbs, exploratory and research expeditions, rescues and emergency response missions around the world from Antarctica to Everest and the Arctic to the Outback.
+We are passionate, professional and experts in the field.

 Andrew is Australia’s most accomplished high altitude mountaineer, being the only Australian, in fact the only member of the entire British Commonwealth to have climbed every 8000 metre peak in the world.
 Already a highly experienced adventurer, in 1990 he led his first trekking group to K2 basecamp, shortly after guiding an ascent of Lobuche East in Nepal, with every member of the team successfully reaching the summit.
 Following this he led treks and mountaineering expeditions to Nepal, Pakistan, Central Asia and North and South America, including Aconcagua, Denali, Peru, Bolivia, Kokoda and Mt Elbrus.

 He spent three years in Antarctica leading and training expeditioners involved in Australia’s National Antarctic Research programme.
 In 2000 he became the first Australian to lead a commercial expedition to the summit of Mt Everest.
 He has guided clients to the summits of multiple 8000 metre mountains including Mt Everest, Cho Oyu and Shishapangma.